(Disclosure: Some of the links below may be affiliate links)

-Let’s continue with the same simulation but for a period of 30 years.
+We continue with the same simulation but for 30 years.
 This starts to resemble early retirement.
 Here are the success rates in this simulation:

 Over 30 years, the results look more interesting already.
 There is some clear difference between the different portfolios and the different withdrawing frequencies.

-Since the 100% bonds and 80% bonds portfolios are too conservative for a 30 years retirement, let’s remove them to have a better view of the other portfolios.
+Since the 100% and 80% bonds portfolios are too conservative for a 30 years retirement, we remove them to have a better view of the other portfolios.

 Now, we can see better!
-And we can see that there is a significant difference between the different withdrawal frequencies.
+And we can see a significant difference between the different withdrawal frequencies.
 For all the portfolios, on average, a more frequent withdrawal strategy yields better results!

 Overall, this confirms what I was thinking.
 Withdrawing small sums frequently is better than withdrawing large sums at once.
 The reasoning is simple: you keep money in the stock market for a longer time.
 So, you only keep enough cash to pay one month of expenses.
 The rest of the money keeps compounding.

-What about the claim that you would help in bad times.
-On average, the stock market is going up more months than it is going down.
+What about the claim that you would help in bad times?
+On average, the stock market goes up more months than it goes down.
 This means you bet that the stock market will go down, although it should go up more regularly.
-It is better to bet that the stock market will go up rather than to be that it will go down.
+It is better to bet that the stock market will go up rather than that it will go down.
 This is the same argument against Dollar Cost Averaging.

 Retirement of 40 years